 Debra K. Mooney, Ph.D.

-A Jesuit Catholic university manifests itself through five expressions or "gifts" of the Ignatian tradition: Mission, Reflection, Discernment, Solidarity & Kinship, and Service rooted in justice and love.
+A Jesuit Catholic university manifests itself through five expressions or "gifts" of the Ignatian tradition: Mission, Reflection, Discernment, Solidarity and Kinship, and Service rooted in justice and love.

 The Gift of Discernment invites us to be open to God's spirit as we consider our feelings and rational thought in order to make decisions and take action that will contribute good to our lives and the world around us.1